 If you’re looking for a cost-effective option, you can start simply with a California knockdown ceiling.
 This is seen in many homes and provides a nicer ceiling option than the outdated popcorn ceiling.
 If you’re eyeing a vaulted ceiling, you can look into options like adding simple pot lights to keep it clean or adding reclaimed lumber beams to add to your rustic style.

 From flat to wood ceilings and regular to vaulted, you can find which option best suits your style and space – even finding the right cornice moulding to any details around ceiling light fixtures.

 There are many options to choose from regarding cabinets – depending on what style of kitchen you are going for.
-Regarding outer cabinet looks, you can select from painted door to thermofoil styles and everything in between.
-Once you choose your colouring and finish of your cabinets, what style are you going to go with?
+Regarding outer cabinet looks, you can select from painted doors to thermofoil styles and everything in between.
+Once you choose the colouring and finish of your cabinets, what style are you going to go with?